Graphical combinatorics and a distributive law for modular operads: Introduction

 There is a canonical (restriction) functor $R^*\colon \pr{\Klgr} \to \GS$, and the essential image of $N$ consists of precisely those presheaves $P \colon \Klgr^{\mathrm{op}} \to \Set$ that satisfy the so-called `Segal condition': $P$ is in the essential image of $N$ if and only if it is completely determined by the graphical species $R^*P$. \end{thmx}

 An obvious motivation for establishing such results is provided by the study of weak, or $(\infty, 1)$-modular operads, by weakening the Segal condition of \cref{thm: nerve intro}.
+To this end, Hackney, Robertson and Yau have also recently proved versions of Theorems \ref{thm: main intro} and \ref{thm: nerve intro}, by different methods, and used them to obtain a model of $(\infty,1)$-modular operads that are characterised in terms of a weak Segal condition \cite{HRY19a, HRY19b}.
 A number of potential applications of such structures are discussed in the introduction to \cite{HRY19a}.
-To this end, Hackney, Robertson and Yau have also recently proved versions of Theorems \ref{thm: main intro} and \ref{thm: nerve intro}, by different methods, and used them to obtain a model of $(\infty,1)$-modular operads that are characterised in terms of a weak Segal condition \cite{HRY19a, HRY19b}.

 The aim of this work is to prove Theorems \ref{thm: main intro} and \ref{thm: nerve intro} in the manner originally proposed by \cite{JK11} -- using the abstract nerve machinery introduced by Weber \cite{Web07,BMW12} (see \cref{sec: Weber}) -- and to use these proofs as a route to a full understanding of the underlying combinatorics, and the contraction of multiplicative units in particular.
-This places strict requirements on the relationship between the modular operad monad $\OOO$ and the graphical category $\Klgr$.
+This method places strict requirements on the relationship between the modular operad monad $\OOO$ and the graphical category $\Klgr$.
 In fact, to apply the results of \cite{BMW12}, the category $\Klgr$ must -- in a sense that will be made precise in \cref{sec: Weber} -- arise naturally from the definition of $\OOO$.

 Neither the construction of the monad $\OOO$ for modular operads, nor the proof of \cref{thm: nerve intro} is entirely straightforward.
 First, the method of \cite{JK11}, which is closely related to analogous constructions for operads (Examples \ref{ex: operad endo}, \ref{ex: operad units}, c.f.~\cite{HRY15,Koc16, MMS09,MW07}) does not lead to a well-defined monad.
 Second, as a consequence of the contracted units, the desired monad, once obtained, does not satisfy the conditions for applying the machinery of \cite{BMW12}.
 To prove Theorems \ref{thm: main intro} and \ref{thm: nerve intro}, it is therefore necessary to break the problem into smaller pieces, thereby rendering the graphical combinatorics of modular operads completely explicit.